-Professionalism education is incorporated throughout the Drake Law curriculum, as well as through focused Career Development and other programming.
-Professionalism and civility are the basis of the legal profession and through practical training, classroom discussions, and other focused discussions, students will gain skills and an understanding in this area.
+Professional education is incorporated throughout the Drake Law curriculum, as well as through focused Career Development and other programming.
+Professional identity and civility are the basis of the legal profession and through practical training, classroom discussions, and other focused discussions, students will gain skills and an understanding in this area.
 Polk County District Court Judge Colin Witt's words on civility and compassion from his perspective on the bench are something all students should view at some point while in law school.
 Learn more about the Professional Skills you will develop here at Drake.

 Continue your ethical and professional responsibility in the law to learn and develop cultural competency.